tuftsdev/comp20-zsebek/mbta/README.md

    - A map that is centered on South Station
    - A red polyline that connects the stations, split into 3 sections to accomodate for the fork in the red line
    - A separate CSS and Javascript file
+   - I have added the Orange Line and blue line stations with the appropriate polylines.

 2. I have not directly collaborated or discussed the assignment with anyone, although I have followed the discussions on Piazza and utilized the example code provided through Trunk.